 The Foundation records unconditional promises to give and grants receivable that are expected to be collected within one year at net realizable value.
 Unconditional promises to give and grants expected to be collected in future years are initially recorded at fair value using present value techniques incorporating risk-adjusted discount rates designed to reflect the assumptions market participants would use in pricing the asset.
 In subsequent years, amortization of the discounts is included in contribution revenue in the statements of activities.
 The Foundation determines the allowance for uncollectable promises to give and grants receivable based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
 Promises to give and grants receivable are written off when deemed uncollectable.
-As of December 31, 2022, there was no allowance for uncollectable accounts.
+As of December 31, 2023, there was no allowance for uncollectable accounts.

-As of December 31, 2022, the Foundation's receivables comprised of 40% from USDA National Institute of Food and Agriculture (NIFA), 17% from a private family foundation, 13% from California Department of Food and Agriculture's Specialty Crop Block Grant Program, and 10% from USDA Natural Resources Conservation Service (NRCS).
+As of December 31, 2023, the Foundation's receivables comprised of 35% from 2023 TOPP National - OFA Subaward, 22% from USDA National Institute of Food and Agriculture (NIFA), 18% from 2023 TOPP Western - CCOF Subaward, and 9% from The Globetrotter Foundation.

 (A California Nonprofit Organization)

 Notes to Financial Statements

-For the Year Ended December 31, 2022
+For the Year Ended December 31, 2023